 - Make sure to remove all traces of the cleaner.
 Otherwise, you’ll end up with foamy water again!

 - Replace your hot tub filters.

 - Refill your hot tub.
-We recommend you use a hose filter attached to your garden hose to prevent chemical impurities.
+I recommend you use a hose filter attached to your garden hose to prevent chemical impurities.

 After you’ve drained, cleaned, and refilled your hot tub, test the water, add chemicals, and allow the water to circulate for at least a day.
 When the circulation is complete, test the water one more time to ensure it’s ready for soaking.